Different TV Cables: 16 types of television cables we often use

 Caption: DVI to HDMI converter

-- Convert Old Output to New Input: You can use converters to send signals from an old system to a newer version.
-For example,
+- Convert Old Output to New Input: For transmitting signals from older systems to newer models, utilize converters, such as:

 - Component to HDMI